Jeff Ross: Personal life

 In June 2020, an allegation that Ross had engaged in a sexual relationship with a 15-year-old when he was 34 was published in the media; his accuser, Jessica Radtke, had also posted these allegations on her Facebook page in 2019.
-Ross denied the allegations.
+Ross disputed the accusation, claiming that his relationship with Radtke did not begin until 2002, when Radtke was an adult.
+In November 2020, Ross filed a defamation suit in the New York State Supreme Court, in which multiple named witnesses asserted that Radtke's claims were inaccurate and dishonest; Ross' legal team accused Radtke of extorting Ross for "significant sums of money".
+He dropped the case in March 2023.

-In November, Ross filed a defamation suit in the New York State Supreme Court, in which multiple named witnesses (including Radtke's father) refuted her allegations; Radtke was accused of extorting Ross for "significant sums of money".
+In the fall of 2024, Ross was diagnosed with stage 3 colon cancer.
+He had seven inches of his colon removed and underwent six months of chemotherapy.